 Start with a plan – where are your borders going to go, what shape are they going to be?
 'Think about the aspect of the border – in other words, which way does it face?
 You can assess how much sun it will get or if the border is in shade most of the day,' says garden designer Fi Boyle.
 This will help you choose which plants go where.

-'Do you know what the PH of the soil is?
+'Do you know what the pH of the soil is?
 If not, do a test as some plants are fussy about the type of soil they grow in,' she adds.
+Our guide to soil types has more advice should you need it.

-Once you've got a plan, start sowing your seeds!
+Once you've got a plan, start sowing your seeds.
 Annuals such as poppies, cosmos or zinnias are lovely in a cottage garden.
-Alan Titchmarsh offers expert advice on how to sow them (in spring, or autumn), in his video about 'How to create a cottage garden', created for Waitrose.
+Alan Titchmarsh offers expert advice on how to sow them (in spring, or autumn), in his video 'How to create a cottage garden', created for Waitrose.

 Alan shows viewers how to clear a patch of soil, rake it to a 'crumb-like' texture and then create small, shallow trenches.
 Then, you need to sprinkle in your seeds and lightly cover them with the soil.
 Give them a water, or let the rain do the job for you, Alan says.

 Perennials like scabious or penstemons are also beautiful additions and will get bigger and better every year.
-You can usually plant them from small pots bought from the garden centre.
+You can usually plant them from small pots bought from the garden center.

 By Anna Cottrell •